catppuccin/zed/README.md

 ```

 2. Refresh theme extension using: `cmd+shift+p` > `zed: reload extensions`
-3. (Optional) `zed: restart workspace` may be needed if changes are not reflected immediately
+3. (Optional) `workspace: reload` may be needed if changes are not reflected immediately

 </details>